Why is linguistic diversity important (and how the EU works to maintain it)

 The European Parliament’s website states that: “As part of its efforts to promote mobility and intercultural understanding, the EU has designated language learning as an important priority, and funds numerous programmes and projects in this area.
 Multilingualism, in the EU’s view, is an important element in Europe’s competitiveness.
 One of the objectives of the EU’s language policy is therefore that every European citizen should master two other languages in addition to their mother tongue.”

+One of these initiatives is the European Indicator of Language Competence.
 In 2005, the European Commission developed the European Indicator of Language Competence, which measures the overall language competence in all EU Member States.
 The first report was published in 2011 and concluded that the education system in most Member States needs improvements in order to reach the stated goal of 2 + languages for all EU citizens.

 The European Commission also supports what are referred to as Action Programmes, which include schemes like the Erasmus+ Programme, the Creative Europe Programme and the European Day of Languages.

 Finally, the Commission issues prizes to encourage the maintenance of language diversity throughout the European Union.
 The European Language Label may be awarded to new teaching methods, especially when they are used in conjunction with regional or minority languages.